DPlayer234/houston-tools/README.md

 cash_name = "$"
 # optional. the minimum time between perk checks. defaults to 3 minutes.
 # the default is usually fine and you shouldn't need to adjust it.
-# DO NOT reduce this below 2 minutes (00:02:00) if rainbow role is enabled or you may hit rate limits.
 check_interval = "00:03:00"

 [[bot.starboard.1293210831923974204.boards.1]]